Skip to content

 Waiting and downloading an order

 With wait and download, it is often desired to track progress as these processes can take a long time.
-Therefore, in this example, we use a progress bar from the reporting module to report wait status. download_order has reporting built in.
+To track the progress of the order, the following example code uses a progress bar from the reporting module to report the wait status.
+The download_order method has built-in reporting capabilities, so we don’t need to use a progress bar for the download process.

 from planet import reporting